- Search The Registry

 As the center of the early Brazilian slave trade, Bahia is a distinctive African character, in terms of culture and customs, in Brazil.
 These include the Yoruba-derived religious system of Candomblé, the martial art of capoeira.
-African-derived music such as samba, afoxé, and ахй, and foods with strong links to western Africa.
+African-derived music, such as samba, afoxé, and ахй, and foods with strong links to western Africa.
 Salvador is the capital of the Brazilian state of Bahia.
 Nearly the size of Texas, the state of Bahia holds the roots of the Brazilian nation.
 Bahia is the birthplace of such noted Brazilian musicians as Dorival Caymmi, Joro Gilberto, Gilberto Gil, Caetano Veloso, and his sister Maria Bethânia, Daniela Mercury, Ivete Sangalo, and Carlinhos Brown, and home to internationally famous groups like Olodum, Ara Ketu, and Ilê Aiyê.
-There also are indigenous tribes, such as the Pataxy, who reside on the southern Atlantic coast and in the state's interior.
+There are indigenous tribes, such as the Pataxy, who reside on the southern Atlantic coast and in the state's interior.

 The state's geographical regions comprise the mata atlântica or remnants of the Atlantic coast forests; the recôncavo region radiating from the Bay (the largest in Brazil), the site of sugar and tobacco cultivation; and the planalto, which includes the fabled sertro region of Bahia's far interior.
-It is in this region the rural Bahian town of Sro Sebastiro do Passé is one of many small hamlets where you can experience Bahian culture at a vaquejada, Brazil’s version of a rodeo.
+In this region, the rural Bahian town of Sro Sebastiro do Passé is one of many small hamlets where you can experience Bahian culture at a vaquejada, Brazil’s version of a rodeo.
 Cattle country stretches away from the hot and humid coastal region of Bahia’s sugar and coffee plantations.
 Brazil's second-longest river system, the Sro Francisco, runs from the Atlantic along the state's northern border down into the neighboring southern state of Minas Gerais.

 Bahia is the main producer and exporter of cacao in Brazil.
 In addition to important agricultural and industrial sectors, the state also has considerable mineral and petroleum deposits.
 Another major industry is tourism: Bahia's long coastline, beautiful beaches, and cultural treasures make it one of Brazil's chief tourist destinations.